"Jo Huddleston is a great storyteller..." --Patricia, a reader

 Only three?
 Let me think here.
 Many people know I am uncomfortable in the dark.
 So…my Bible, lots of candles and matches, and lots of drinkable water.
 I’d love to have paper and pencil to write, but that would be more than three things.

 What 3 fun or unique things can you tell us about yourself that we may not know?

 I don’t enjoy being in elevators.
 I can’t jump rope.
 I played varsity basketball in high school.

 What three words would describe you?
 Hopeful, enthusiastic, positive.

 Vacation: Beach or Mountains?
 Beach

 Y’all or You Guys?
 Y’all

 Spring, summer, winter, or fall?
 Fall

-If you have a question for me, please click the Contact tab above and send it to me in an email.
-You can sign up for my mailing list on the sidebar above to receive my free quarterly e-newsletter and timely updates and announcements throughout the year.
+If you have a question for Jo, please send it to her by clicking the Contact tab above.
+Subscribe below to receive Jo's free quarterly e-newsletter, timely updates, and announcements throughout the year.